shakna-israel/NecromancersApprentice/docs/002-Chapter-Two.md

 Abigail raised an eyebrow, "Really?"

 "Chapter Seventeen, Spells of Immortality and Protection."
-He shrugged, "Its written on my spells… Why would I lie to someone I wish to hell I could cheer up?"
+He shrugged, "It's written on my spells… Why would I lie to someone I wish to hell I could cheer up?"

 "Meh."
 She shrugged and jumped backwards into the water, feeling her legs combine into her tail.
 Her skin split and ruptured a hundred times into tiny blue scales, and her eyes misted and shifted, revealing a different spectrum of light.

 She lay in the water, savouring the moment, and then she felt the current, and swept away.

-The water ran over her skin, her scales flaring and channeling it over her as she swum through the water, feeling alive for the first time since she entered the School.
+The water ran over her skin, her scales flaring and channelling it over her as she swum through the water, feeling alive for the first time since she entered the School.

 She felt the stress melting away, the fear fading.